Court revives NY claims to Ernst & Young fees from Lehman audits

-NEW YORK (Reuters) - A New York state appeals court on Thursday revived the New York attorney general’s claims for $150 million in fees that Ernst & Young earned from Lehman Brothers Holdings in the years leading up to the bank’s 2008 collapse.
+NEW YORK, Feb 20 (Reuters) - A New York state appeals court on Thursday revived the New York Attorney General’s claims for $150 million in fees that Ernst & Young earned from Lehman Brothers Holdings in the years leading up to the bank’s 2008 collapse.

 The state wants to recoup the fees as part of a lawsuit against Ernst & Young over its auditing of Lehman Brothers.
 The 2010 lawsuit accuses the firm of assisting Lehman in accounting fraud.

-The appeals court found that a lower court erred when it ruled that New York could not seek the fees because they were not paid by consumers or the state.
+Reversing a lower court ruling, the appeals court found that a lower court erred when it ruled New York could not seek the fees because they were not paid by consumers or the state.

-In a unanimous opinion, the appeals court said that, when a claim is based on fraudulent activity, disgorgement of gains is available as a remedy.
+In a unanimous opinion, the appeals court said that, when a claim is based on fraudulent activity, disgorgement of the fees is available as a remedy.

 “Disgorgement aims to deter wrongdoing by preventing the wrongdoer from retaining ill-gotten gains from fraudulent conduct,” the five-judge panel wrote.